Sumayya Vally: Career

 In 2014, Sumayya Vally was admitted to the position of assistant curator and film producer for the South African Pavilion at La Biennale di Venezia.
 Between 2015 and 2020, she led the University of Johannesburg's Unit 12, An African Almanac, at the Graduate School of Architecture.
 The unit was founded by Professor Lesley Lokko, with the intent to create a curriculum for the African continent.

 Alongside her teaching career, Sumayya Vally co-founded the experimental architecture and research firm, Counterspace in 2015.
+She established her own design studio Counterspace which she started collaborating with fellow friends and colleagues initially without much expectations.
+She started up the studio while completing her graduation in higher studies in 2015 and her intention was initially focusing on having a research oriented practice.
+Sumayya’s architectural practice is based in Johannesburg.

 In 2020, the firm was appointed to design the 20th Serpentine Pavilion, making Sumayya the youngest architect to be commissioned for this acclaimed annual temporary structure.
 Her conception of the Serpentine Pavilion, erected in 2021, is a response to the historical erasure and scarcity of informal community spaces across the city of London, and pays homage to existing and erased places that have held communities over time and continue to do so.

 Vally was included in the Time 100 Next list in 2021, which highlights 100 emerging leaders who are shaping the future.
 She was the only architect to make the list that year.